 Council is responsible for managing thousands of assets across New Zealand’s most populated city.
 From rubbish bins to leisure centres and everything in between.
 Each one of these assets must be maintained with the help of various contractors, often relying on reported problems from the public to trigger this work to take place.
 Locus was recently engaged to assist in a project that automates the end-to-end processing of these requests for service, significantly reducing administrative overhead, and improving customer service.

 Locus’ role in this project was to develop a data processing model in FME that could manipulate dozens of GIS asset and contextual feature classes with over a million records, into a useable format.
 The transformed data allows the public and customer services agents to select assets in a web map interface and pass attributes through to SAP and other business systems for processing.
-This process is now automated with FME Server to ensure the Report A Problem web application for asset maintenance is always up to date with the latest assets from the enterprise system.
+This process is now automated with FME Flow to ensure the Report A Problem web application for asset maintenance is always up to date with the latest assets from the enterprise system.

 The Digital RFS (Request for Servive) app needed a single automated ETL solution that would remove data inconsistencies, manual processing and maintain the latest assets.
 The data had its quirks, repositories, update schedules and owners.
 Geometries were stored in GIS while most attributes were stored in SAP, and refreshed every week using FME server.
 Only the latest information would be useful and so the consolidated data needed to be updated automatically after the weekly refresh.